 East Central Community College is committed to providing financial resources and assistance to students based on excellence in scholarship, performance, and/or service.
-As such, the College provides Institutional Scholarships to eligible students.
+As such, the College provides Institutional Scholarships to eligible full-time students.
 Institutional Scholarships are comprised of five (5) major categories of awards: (A) Scholastic-Based Scholarships; (B) Performance- and/or Service-Based Scholarships; (C) Athletic Scholarships; (D) the Employee Tuition Waiver Scholarship; and (E) Non-Traditional Student Scholarships.
-Effective Fall 2018, the College will set a cap of \$3,500 per semester for Institutional Scholarships received from these 5 categories for in-state students and a cap of \$4,550 per semester for Institutional Scholarships received from these 5 categories for out-of-state students.
+Three Institutional Scholarships - Employee Tuition Waiver Scholarship; Age 65 Plus Tuition Scholarship; and First Course Tuition Free Scholarship - may allow a student to enroll as a part-time student and receive the scholarship.
+Effective Fall 2018, the College will set a cap of \$3,500 per semester for Institutional Scholarships received from these 5 categories for out-of-state students.
 These scholarships are only available in the fall &/or spring semesters unless noted in the scholarship description.